vtphan/disq/README.md

 #### Interface to node

 A node must implement the disq.Worker interface.
-This interface requires two methods: (1) ProcessQuery and (2) New, which returns a struct that satisfies the interface disq.Worker.
+This interface requires two methods: (1) ProcessQuery(qid int, query string) string and (2) New(input_file string) disq.Worker.

+Method New should return a pointer to struct of the same type.

 #### Interface to client